7 Amazing Benefits of Using Probiotics for Women + Dosage Tips

 So how do probiotics help people with thyroid disease?

 Probiotics act on several systems that may help indirectly improve thyroid status in your body:

 Probiotics can help reduce systemic inflammation.

-Reducing inflammation may indirectly result in increase free T3 levels and improve thyroid function.
+Reducing inflammation may indirectly result in increased free T3 levels and improved thyroid function.

-One of the number 1 causes of thyroid disease in the US is the autoimmune disease known as Hashimoto's thyroiditis.
+One of the number 1 causes of thyroid disease in the US is the autoimmune disease known as Hashimoto's thyroiditis (18).

 Lastly, hypothyroid patients are susceptible to intestinal issues such as SIBO which may cause inflammation in the GI tract.

 Because up to 20% of thyroid conversion occurs in the GI tract it's important to treat underlying intestinal issues to optimize thyroid hormone status.

 While probiotics are often insufficient to treat SIBO by themselves, they are still part of the SIBO treatment plan.